seed-run/homepage/_posts/2020-11-10-second-generation-build-machines-are-in-beta.md

 tweet:
 ---

 The builds in Seed are about to get a lot faster.
 Today we are rolling out a new generation of build machines in beta.
-These Second Generation (SG) machines start up nearly 6x faster than our current ones.
+These Second Generation (SG) machines startup nearly 6x faster than our current ones.

 ![Second Generation build machine in build log](/assets/blog/second-generation-build-machines-are-in-beta/second-generation-build-machine-in-build-log.png)